Jesus with a Vacuum: How spiritual maturity works by John Miller

 Do I think that Jesus is going to be done with my heart any time soon?
 Not at all.
 I’m messier than I ever knew.
 I think we all are, actually.
 Have you had one of those moments where you’ve gotten angry and burst out with a hateful word or insult before you could stop yourself and immediately think, “where did that come from?”
 I think that scurried out from under the couch of the Anger room.
 Or maybe it seeped out from under the door and into the hallway.

-I believe that we can be free from sin, because anything is possible with Christ.
+We can be free from sin, because anything is possible with Christ.
 I can’t deep clean my heart alone.
-I need Jesus’ help to do this work.
+Jesus will help to do this work.
 In fact, I need him to do the heavy lifting.
 Spiritual maturity develops because of Jesus’ hard work, not my ability to clean myself up.

 I’m a work in progress.
 Each day I find new messes, and each day I’m cleaned a little more.